ben174/hsts-cookie/README.md

 HTTP Strict Transport Security (HSTS) is a web security standard implemented by browsers via a Response header which instructs the browser to send subsequent requests to this particular URL over HTTPS, even if the original request was made using HTTP.
-When a browser receives a HSTS instruction, that instruction is retained no matter what. *Even if you go incognito or private.*
+When a browser receives an HSTS instruction, that instruction is retained no matter what. *Even if you go incognito or private.*

 ## Why I made this